sandialabs/seacas/README.md

 A snapshot of [zoltan_distrib_v3.82.tar.gz](http://www.cs.sandia.gov/Zoltan/Zoltan_download.html) is provided in seacas.git/packages/zoltan.
 This will be built automatically as part of the SEACAS build process.

 #### HDF5
-If you are using the netcdf-4 capability in the netcdf library or are using the matio library for conversion of exodus to/from matlab format, then you will need the hdf5 library.
+If you are using the netcdf-4 capability in the netcdf library or are using the MatIO library for conversion of exodus to/from matlab format, then you will need the hdf5 library.

 The hdf5 library is used for the netcdf4 capability in netcdf which in turn is used by exodus.
 The netcdf4 capability is typically used for